 To help you choose the right designer for your project, define what you require the designer to do…

 Define the project category as Commercial or Residential:

 The purpose is to determine the product specification legalities.
 Building Regulations differ entirely for products suitable for public space and the home.
 Simply put, products are specified for fire and a variety of other compliance’s for different use and performance.

-Define the designer’s role in 7 easy steps:
+Define the designer’s role in 7 easy steps for residential interior design:

 1. Create a Scheme and Surfaces Schedule

 Defining what a client wants, when often the client doesn’t know themselves is a dilemma designers are used to assessing.
 However when the client does not know what they want, it is a challenge.
 Be clear on the outcome required along with the use and performance of the space.
 Create a Brief that clarifies how long you would expect the products to last, their purpose and frequency of use and create a list of ‘do’s and dont’s’ as a designer guide.
 The designer will then have sufficient information to present a image, drawing, CGI as agreed.

 The designer will assemble a presentation and adjust agreed changes so as to generate a product scheme and present the purpose of each product performance, material and the plan layout for client consideration.
 Be clear on what you do not like or want changed at this juncture so that your Project Budget can be generated accurately.
 Every change and addition will impact on the budget by product fees and designer’s fees.